-Thayer arrived in New Haven in January 2018 and is currently co-teaching an undergraduate seminar with North, entitled “Walter Benjamin and Critical Theory in Latin America,” as a pilot for their curricular cooperation.
-The translation of Thayer’s Book, Technologies of Critique, is set to come out with Fordham University Press in Spring 2019.
+Thayer arrived in New Haven in January 2018 to co-teach an undergraduate seminar with North, entitled “Walter Benjamin and Critical Theory in Latin America,” as a pilot for their curricular cooperation.
+The translation of Thayer’s Book, Technologies of Critique, is published with Fordham University Press.

 - November 10–13, 2017 | Northwestern